nandkumar-sawant/Prediction-Using-Linear-Regression/README.md

 # Prediction-Using-Linear-Regression
-Predict the Score of an student based on number of study hours.
+Predict the Score of a student based on number of study hours.

 language : Python